RobinHerbots/Inputmask/README.md

 Start nojumps as of<br>Default: 0

 ### keepStatic
-Default: undefined (~false) Use in combination with the alternator syntax Try to keep the mask static while typing.
+Default: null (~false) Use in combination with the alternator syntax Try to keep the mask static while typing.
 Decisions to alter the mask will be postponed if possible.

 ex. $(selector).inputmask({ mask: ["+55-99-9999-9999", "+55-99-99999-9999", ], keepStatic: true });